-Coconut Flour Banana Bread is a naturally sweetened gluten-free quick bread recipe with simple ingredients – perfect for impressing the family with!
+Coconut Flour Banana Bread is a naturally sweetened gluten-free quick bread recipe with simple ingredients.
+Perfect for impressing the family with!

 So, I decided to experiment and what not a better way than with ripened bananas.
-Because apparently, I ripen them by lbs as well.
+Because apparently, I ripen them by pounds as well.
+So, this easy coconut flour banana bread is next!

 Baking with Coconut Flour

 It is also very “thirsty” and absorbs a lot of liquid.
 I used only 1/2 cup of flour for the entire loaf.
-Means 9 lbs will last me another 3 years.
-So, does it really matter if it is expired LOL?!
+I still have lots of it to use, so I made chocolate coconut flour muffins with frozen cherries and they were delicious.

 How Does It Taste?

-Can I Freeze it?
+Can I Freeze It?

 Absolutely.
 Quick breads and muffins are perfect for freezing and pulling out later for lunches, breakfast and snacks.